The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Empirical Analysis of the Gender Wage Gap

 \section{Empirical Analysis of the Gender Wage Gap}

+We report the main results of the application to the gender wage gap using data from the U.S. March Supplement of the Current Population Survey (CPS) in 2015.
+In Appendix \ref{subset:numerical} of the SM, we complement the analysis with supporting results from a simulation calibrated to this application.
+There, we find that our estimation and inference methods perform well in finite samples that closely mimic the characteristics of the CPS data.
+This exercise serves to indirectly verify the plausibility of the main regularity conditions mentioned in Section \ref{sec:model} and formally stated in Section \ref{sec:theory2}.

-We consider an application to the gender wage gap using data from the U.S. March Supplement of the Current Population Survey (CPS) in 2015.
-We select white, non-hispanic individuals who are aged 25 to 64 years and work more than 35 hours per week during at least 50 weeks of the year.
+Our sample consists of white, non-hispanic individuals who are aged 25 to 64 years and work more than 35 hours per week during at least 50 weeks of the year.
 We exclude self-employed workers; individuals living in group quarters; individuals in the military, agricultural or private household sectors; individuals with inconsistent reports on earnings and employment status; individuals with allocated or missing information in any of the variables used in the analysis; and individuals with hourly wage rate below $\$3$.
-The resulting sample consists of $32,523$ workers including $18,137$ men and $14,382$ of women.
+The resulting sample contains $32,523$ workers including $18,137$ men and $14,382$ of women.

 We estimate interactive linear models with additive and non-additive errors, using mean and quantile regressions, respectively.
 The outcome variable $Y$ is the logarithm of the hourly wage rate constructed as the ratio of the annual earnings to the total number of hours worked, which is constructed in turn as the product of number of weeks worked and the usual number of hours worked per week.
 The key covariate $T$ is an indicator for female worker, and the control variables $W$ include 5 marital status indicators (widowed, divorced, separated, never married, and married); 5 educational attainment indicators (less than high school graduate, high school graduate, some college, college graduate, and advanced degree); 4 region indicators (midwest, south, west, and northeast); a quartic in potential experience constructed as the maximum of age minus years of schooling minus 7 and zero, i.e., $experience = \max(age-education-7,0)$; 5 occupation indicators (management, professional and related; service; sales and office; natural resources, construction and maintenance; and production, transportation and material moving); 12 industry indicators (mining, quarrying, and oil and gas extraction; construction; manufacturing; wholesale and retail trade; transportation and utilities; information; financial services; professional and business services; education and health services; leisure and hospitality; other services; and public administration); and all the two-way interactions between the education, experience, occupation and industry variables except for the occupation-industry interactions.\footnote{The sample selection criteria and the variable construction follow \citen{Mulligan-Rubinstein-08}.
 The occupation and industry categories follow the 2010 Census Occupational Classification and 2012 Census Industry Classification, respectively.} All calculations use the CPS sampling weights to account for nonrandom sampling in the March CPS.